-The institute is named to honour the late Professor Robin Ferrier who pioneered carbohydrate chemistry in New Zealand and supervised the doctoral research of several of the group’s members during his tenure at Victoria University.
+The institute is named to honour the late Professor Robin Ferrier who pioneered carbohydrate chemistry in New Zealand and supervised the doctoral research of several of the group’s members during his tenure at Victoria University of Wellington.

 In a nearly 30-year history, the group has established a world-class reputation in carbohydrate chemistry and analysis ,and is extending its expertise into the areas of synthetic and chemical biology.
 We have a long list of national and international collaborators and clients.

 Richard Furneaux joined Dr Ian Miller at DSIR in 1980 to explore the chemistry of seaweed polysaccharides.
 Richard also noticed the similarity between a patented herbicide and levoglucosenone, a compound that could be produced cheaply from waste paper.

-In 1985, joined by Peter Tyler (also a Ferrier-supervised Victoria chemistry graduate working at DSIR), the pair began researching a new class of herbicides derived from levoglucosenone.
+In 1985, joined by Peter Tyler (also a Ferrier-supervised Victoria Univeristy chemistry graduate working at DSIR), the pair began researching a new class of herbicides derived from levoglucosenone.

 Although the lead compound did not have the selectivity or field properties to make it commercially viable, the experience proved to be a good model for their future work.
 They would stick to their chemistry and make novel chemical compounds, but work with expert partners to test for biological activity.